brick2928/AMD-Mobile-overclocking-capabilities/README.md

 | Ryzen 3 PRO 210 | No | No | No | Unknown | Yes | No
 | Ryzen 3 210 | No | No | No | Unknown | Yes | No
 ## Notes
-- Memory overclocking capability depends on memory formfactor, DDR5 will have all the options, LPDDR5 will lack some.
+- Memory overclocking capability depends on memory form factor, DDR5 will have all the options, LPDDR5 will lack some.
 - Pro CPUs might be incapable of Memory Overclocking

 ## Ryzen AI 300